leberns/sp-hello-events/spfx-hello-events/testing-spfx-with-jest.md

         "target": "es5",
 ```

-This is needed to avoid errors while trying to load the package TestRenderer.
+This is needed to avoid errors while trying to load the TestRenderer into the test files.

 ## Writing Tests